At Helvar, we are human-centric lighting experts.

 Check out a few of our references

-The Louis Poulsen office in Copenhagen acts as a showroom for circadian lighting.
+The Louis Poulsen office in Copenhagen acts as a showroom for human-centric lighting.
 Helvar Tunable White drivers in place throughout the building are co-ordinated by the Light over Time profile.

 Louis Poulsen Headquarters, Denmark